Twin paradox: Relativity of simultaneity

-A non space-time approach
+A non-spacetime approach

-As mentioned above, an "out and back" twin paradox adventure may incorporate the transfer of clock reading from an "outgoing" astronaut to an "incoming" astronaut, thus entirely eliminating the effect of acceleration.
+As mentioned above, an "out and back" twin paradox adventure may incorporate the transfer of clock reading from an "outgoing" astronaut to an "incoming" astronaut, thus eliminating the effect of acceleration.
 Also, the physical acceleration of clocks does not contribute to the kinematical effects of special relativity.
 Rather, in special relativity, the time differential between two reunited clocks is produced purely by uniform inertial motion, as discussed in Einstein's original 1905 relativity paper, as well as in all subsequent kinematical derivations of the Lorentz transformations.

-Because spacetime diagrams incorporate Einstein's clock synchronization (with its lattice of clocks methodology), there will be a requisite jump in the reading of the Earth clock time made by a "suddenly returning astronaut" who inherits a "new meaning of simultaneity" in keeping with a new clock synchronization dictated by the transfer to a different inertial frame, as explained in Spacetime Physics by John A. Wheeler.
+Because spacetime diagrams incorporate Einstein's clock synchronisation (with its lattice of clocks methodology), there will be a requisite jump in the reading of the Earth clock time made by a "suddenly returning astronaut" who inherits a "new meaning of simultaneity" in keeping with a new clock synchronisation dictated by the transfer to a different inertial frame.

-If, instead of incorporating Einstein's clock synchronization (lattice of clocks), the astronaut (outgoing and incoming) and the Earth-based party regularly update each other on the status of their clocks by way of sending radio signals (which travel at light speed), then all parties will note an incremental buildup of asymmetry in time-keeping, beginning at the "turn around" point.
-Prior to the "turn around", each party regards the other party's clock to be recording time differently from his own, but the noted difference is symmetrical between the two parties.
+If, instead of incorporating Einstein's clock synchronisation (lattice of clocks), the astronaut (outgoing and incoming) and the Earth-based party regularly update each other on the status of their clocks by way of sending radio signals (which travel at light speed), then all parties will note an incremental buildup of asymmetry in time-keeping, beginning at the "turn around" point.
+Prior to the "turn around", each party regards the other party's clock to be recording time differently from their own, but the noted difference is symmetrical between the two parties.
 After the "turn around", the noted differences are not symmetrical, and the asymmetry grows incrementally until the two parties are reunited.
 Upon finally reuniting, this asymmetry can be seen in the actual difference showing on the two reunited clocks.

-The equivalence of biological aging and clock time-keeping
+Equivalence of biological ageing and clock time-keeping

 All processes—chemical, biological, measuring apparatus functioning, human perception involving the eye and brain, the communication of force—are constrained by the speed of light.
 There is clock functioning at every level, dependent on light speed and the inherent delay at even the atomic level.
-Biological aging, therefore, is in no way different from clock time-keeping.
-This means that biological aging would be slowed in the same manner as a clock.
+Biological ageing, therefore, is in no way different from clock time-keeping.
+This means that biological ageing would be slowed in the same manner as a clock.

 What it looks like: the relativistic Doppler shift

 In view of the frame-dependence of simultaneity for events at different locations in space, some treatments prefer a more phenomenological approach, describing what the twins would observe if each sent out a series of regular radio pulses, equally spaced in time according to the emitter's clock.
 This is equivalent to asking, if each twin sent a video feed of themselves to each other, what do they see in their screens?
-Or, if each twin always carried a clock indicating his age, what time would each see in the image of their distant twin and his clock?
+Or, if each twin always carried a clock indicating their age, what time would each see in the image of their distant twin's clock?